by Calculated Risk on 9/06/2018 11:33:00 AM

 This is a key former distressed market to follow since Las Vegas saw the largest price decline, following the housing bubble, of any of the Case-Shiller composite 20 cities.

-The Greater Las Vegas Association of Realtors reported Southern Nevada Home Sales Increasing While Supply Stays Tight, GLVAR Housing Statistics for August 2016
+The Greater Las Vegas Association of Realtors reported Southern Nevada home prices hovering this summer, GLVAR housing statistics for August 2018

-By the end of August, GLVAR reported 7,594 single-family homes listed without any sort of offer.
-That’s down 5.8 percent from one year ago.
-For condos and townhomes, the 1,244 properties listed without offers in August represented a 46.4 percent decrease from one year ago.
+Meanwhile, Bishop said the housing supply increased in August, which he called good news for potential buyers.
+However, he said Southern Nevada still has less than a two-month supply of existing homes available for sale when a six-month supply would be a balanced market.
+By the end of August, GLVAR reported 5,818 single-family homes listed for sale without any sort of offer.
+That’s up from July and up 12.8 percent from one year ago.
+For condos and townhomes, the 1,184 properties listed without offers in August represented a 73.4 percent increase from one year ago.

 The number of so-called distressed sales continues to drop.
 GLVAR reported that short sales and foreclosures combined accounted for just 2.5 percent of all existing local home sales in August, down from 6.1 percent of all sales one year ago.

 2) Active inventory (single-family and condos) is up from a year ago, from a total of 5,840 in August 2017 to 7,002 in August 2018.
 Note: Total inventory was up 19.9% year-over-year.
 This is a significant change in inventory.